daijro/camoufox/pythonlib/README.md

         Use a custom BrowserForge fingerprint.
 Note: Not all values will be implemented.
         If not provided, a random fingerprint will be generated based on the provided os & user_agent. screen (Optional[Screen]):
-        NOT YET IMPLEMENTED: Constrains the screen dimensions of the generated fingerprint.
+        Constrains the screen dimensions of the generated fingerprint.
         Takes a browserforge.fingerprints.Screen instance.
-    executable_path (Optional[str]):
+    headless (Optional[bool]):
+        Whether to run the browser in headless mode.
+Defaults to True. executable_path (Optional[str]):
         Custom Camoufox browser executable path.
     firefox_user_prefs (Optional[Dict[str, Any]]):